Multiband dispersion and warped vortices of strongly-interacting photons: Abstract

 \section{Abstract}

-We study quantum correlations between interacting photons realized through co-propagating Rydberg polaritons.
-We show that the evolution of the $n$-photon wavefunction is governed by a multiband dispersion featuring one massive mode and $n-1$ degenerate modes, such as two Dirac cones for $n=3$.
-The band structure exhibits an $n$-fold rotational symmetry, including an $n$-fold warped light cone, in contrast to the single-band, parabolic approximation often assumed for interacting polaritons.
-For three photons, the dispersion breaks the symmetry between a photon pair propagating ahead versus behind a single photon.
-We confirm these findings experimentally by measuring the three-photon phase and intensity correlation functions, revealing trigonal warping of the quantum vortex-ring generated by the three-photon interactions.
-Our analytical results are supported by rigorous numerical modeling that fully accounts for the photon propagation before, inside, and after the finite atomic medium.
-These findings advance the understanding of multi-photon interactions and the development of future multi-photon control tools.
+We present a theoretical study of quantum correlations between interacting photons realized through co-propagating Rydberg polaritons.
+We show that the spatial evolution of the $n$-photon wavefunction is governed by a multiband dispersion featuring one massive mode and multiple massless modes with degenerate Dirac points and $n$-fold rotational symmetry.
+The resulting band structure is warped, departing from the single-band, parabolic approximation commonly assumed for interacting polaritons.
+Our analytical results are supported by rigorous numerical modeling that fully accounts for photon propagation inside the finite atomic medium.
+These findings advance the understanding of multi-photon interactions and support the development of future multi-photon control tools.

 Rydberg polaritons, formed by coupling propagating photons to Rydberg atoms in a dense atomic ensemble, provide a powerful platform for studying quantum interactions between a few particles \cite{Murray2016Jan,Firstenberg2016Jun}.
 Their strong interactions arise from the long-range dipolar coupling between their Rydberg constituents.
 In the quantum nonlinear optics regime \cite{Chang2014Sep}, Rydberg polaritons have been used to suppress the transmission of more than one propagating photons \cite{Peyronel2012,Hofferberth2014SinglePhotTransPRL,Rempe2014SinglePhotSwitchPRL,Ornelas2021} and to demonstrate large conditional phase shifts \cite{Tiarks2016SciAdv,Thompson2017Nature}, bound states~\cite{firstenberg2013attractive,Hofferberth2018,Liang2018}, and multimode interactions \cite{Busche2017Jul,Clark2019Jul} of two or three polaritons.
 Recently, stronger interactions enabled the observation of vortex-antivortex pairs in the two-polariton wavefunction $\psi(x_1,x_2)$ and vortex rings and tubes in the three-polariton wavefunction $\psi(x_1,x_2,x_3)$~\cite{DroriScience2023}.
-Here, $x_j$ are the photon coordinates along the propagation direction, \textit{i.e.}, in one spatial dimension (Fig.~\ref{fig:System:G3}a).
+Here, $x_j$ are the photon coordinates along the propagation direction, \textit{i.e.}, in one spatial dimension.

 These developments establish Rydberg polaritons as a promising platform for multiphoton control and deterministic quantum logic.
 They also highlight the need for a rigorous theoretical framework to quantitatively describe quantum correlations arising from the propagation and interaction of several photons, including vortex formation.
 While previous theoretical models of interacting Rydberg polaritons --- such as the adiabatic potential approximation~\cite{Jachymski2016}, quantum field theory and Green function approaches \cite{GullansPRL2016, Grankin2018,Kalinowski2024}, and waveguide quantum electrodynamics models \cite{CanevaChang2015NJP,Chen2020,sheremet2023,Chang2022} --- offer valuable insights, they do not fully capture the spatial evolution of few-polariton wavefunctions in an extended medium.
 Although the model in Ref.~\cite{firstenberg2013attractive} successfully describes two-polariton dynamics, it neither predicts the three-photon vortices observed in Ref.~\cite{DroriScience2023} nor captures their unique symmetry reported here.
 Moreover, its extension to higher-order correlations remains unclear.